Arlesey: Governance

 There are two tiers of local government covering Arlesey, at parish (town) and unitary authority level: Arlesey Town Council and Central Bedfordshire Council, based in Chicksands.
 The town council has its offices on High Street in a complex which also includes a community centre, library and Gothic Mede School.

 Demography

 The population of Arlesey was 5,584 in 2,344 households in the 2011 census.
 In the census of 2011, 94.0% of people described themselves as white, 2.2% as having mixed or multiple ethnic groups, 2.9% as being Asian or British Asian, and less than 1.0% as having another ethnicity.
 In the same census, 55.8% described themselves as Christian, 34.6% described themselves as having no religion, 6.8% did not specify a religion, 1.2% described themselves as Sikh, and 1.7% described themselves as having a different religion.
+In the 2021 census, the population for Arlesey and Fairfield was 9,859 across 3,859 households.
+For ethnic groups, 88.3% reported being white, 1.0% as another ethnic group, 3.8% having mixed or multiple ethnic groups, 2.0% black or black British and 4.9% for being Asian or British Asian.
+For religion in the same census, 48.9% said they had no religion, 5% didn’t answer, 41.1% were Christian, 2.1% were Sikh, 1.3% were Hindu, 0.8% were Muslim, 0.2 were Jewish and 0.4% said they had other religions.

 Culture and community

 Arlesey Old Moat and Glebe Meadows, adjacent to Arlesey railway station, is a nature reserve managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, together with Arlesey Conservation for Nature.